Skip to main content

 Irreversible Virilization in Females

 In the female body, the consequences of AAS abuse are particularly severe and often permanent.
-The female is calibrated to function with very low levels of androgens.
+The female endocrine system is calibrated to function with very low levels of androgens.
 The introduction of potent, high-dose anabolic steroids overwhelms this delicate balance, leading to a process called virilization, or the development of masculine characteristics.
 These changes occur because the androgen receptors in various tissues throughout the female body are activated by the flood of external hormones.

-The physical manifestations of include:
+The physical manifestations of virilization include:

 1. Deepening of the Voice The vocal cords thicken in response to androgen stimulation, causing a permanent drop in vocal pitch.
 This change is irreversible.